LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

 -------------------------

 The following example creates a simple thread object.
-This object maintains a counter that can be advanced and retreive its current value.
+This object maintains a counter that can be advanced and retrieve its current value.
 Because this is a thread object, it is globally available and other threads can safely advance the counter. ::